 After importing the table structure, link table columns, and parser variables (Figure 13).

 The trigger automatically fills the "ID" column in the test table, so you can safely delete that column from the list of linked columns and variables.

 Save all settings of the module by clicking the "OK" button.

 Now, when new data are received from the reader, the application will automatically write them to the database.
 If the write is successful, the application’s event log will display a message about that (Figure 14).

-Figure 14: A successful data write message
+Figure 14: The message about successful write

-Tip: To display values and variables in the application’s main window (see Figure 14), you may want to set the data view as shown in Figure 15.
+Tip: To display values and variables in the application’s main window (see Figure 14), you may want to set the data view, as shown in Figure 15.

 Figure 15: Configuring the data view